-The property appears to have been purchased for private speculation on remote recreation development.
+The property appears to have been purchased for speculation on remote recreation development.
 It is inferior to the subject in location and timber value.
 The transaction is more comparable to the subject in size than the sales of less than 2,000 acres.
-It is inferior to the subject in overall quality for natural resource management.
 It does not appear that inclusion of the subsurface estate made any difference in the sale price

-After adjustment for timber value at expected levels sale number 6 indicates \$2,354 per acre for the subject.
+After adjustment for timber value at expected levels sale number 6 indicates \$375 per acre for the subject.